Raj Narain: Early life

-Raj Narain was the son of Anant Prasad Singh and was born on 23 November 1917 in an affluent Bhumihar Brahmin also known as Babhan family in the village Motikoat in Varanasi.
-He was related to the Narayan dynasty, who were the royal family of the Benares State, and he was directly associated with the family of Maharaja Chet Singh and Maharaja Balwant Singh, who were the Maharajas of Benares State, over a century back.
+Raj Narain was the son of Anant Prasad Singh and was born on 23 November 1917 in an affluent Bhumihar Brahmin family in the village Motikoat in Varanasi.
+He was related to the Narayan dynasty, who were the royal family of the Benares State.
+Narain was directly associated with the family of Maharaja Chet Singh and Maharaja Balwant Singh, who were the rulers of Benares State, over a century earlier.
 He was educated at Banaras Hindu University, and did M.A. and LL.B.

 Activities during India's Freedom Movement

-A Political and Social worker he organized a school for adults, a girls school, a study centre and a labour organization and became member of Congress Socialist Party, in 1934, and National Committee of Students Federation, 1939–44.
+A Political and Social worker he organised a school for adults, a girls school, a study centre and a labour organisation and became member of Congress Socialist Party, in 1934, and National Committee of Students Federation, 1939–44.
 He was President of the Banaras University Mandal Congress Committee and Member of District Congress Committee (D.C.C.).

-He was president of Student Congress during 1942 Quit India movement, and led protests in and around Varanasi district in UP.
+He was president of Student Congress during the 1942 Quit India Movement, and led protests in and around Varanasi district in UP.
 Initially he was "underground" for three months and later arrested on 28 September 1942, during Quit India Movement and detained till 1945.

 Career after Independence

-He was imprisoned 58 times for a period totaling about 15 years in connection with students' and socialist movements.
+He was imprisoned 58 times for a period totalling about 15 years in connection with students' and socialist movements.